Artemas-Muzanenhamo/party-reservation/README.md

 microservice depends on.

 ## The Goal
-So the idea here is that we can decouple microservices with through messaging as opposed to communication via HTTP.
+So the idea here is that we can decouple microservices through messaging as opposed to REST/communication via HTTP.
-The other great thing about this approach is that the producing microservice will not have to care what type technology/stack/language the consumer uses as the consumer will only just consume/take messages from kafka.
-The *Reservation-Entry* service is the producer and sends messages to Kafka and the *Confirmation* service is the consumer application which will consume messages from Kafka and send Server Sent Events to the client.
+The other great thing about this approach is that the producing microservice will not have to care about what type of technology/stack/language the consumer uses as the consumer will only just consume messages from Kafka.
+The *Reservation-Entry* service is the producer and sends messages to Kafka and the *Confirmation* service is the consumer application which will consume messages from Kafka and send data as `Server Sent Events` to the client.

 The *Reservation-Entry* service is a Reactive Spring Application that uses the normal Spring Kafka to publish data onto the Kafka queue that our *Confimation* service will consume.
 This application will be in charge of writing/publishing to the queue.